Wolemercy/discord-xbot/README.md

 -   Run `npx prisma db seed` to seed the databae
 -   Run `npm run dev` to start the development server
--   If you create a new command in the `command` directory, you'd need to register with discord API/ To do this, run `npx ts-node deploy-commands.ts`.
+-   If you create a new command in the `command` directory, you'd need to register with discord API/ To do this, run `npx ts-node ./src/deploy-commands.ts`.
 This will register the new command in the discord server.
 -   Happy hacking!.

 ## Important links